flyingmachine/brave-clojure-web/content/read-and-eval.md

 Normally, Clojure would try to resolve the `a` symbol and then *call* it because it's the first element of a list.
 The `quote` special form tells the evaluator "instead of evaluating my next data structure like normal, just return the data structure itself."
+In this case, you end up with a list consisting of the symbols `a`, `b`, and `c`, rather than the result of the value of `a` applied to the values of `b` and `c`.

 `def`, `let`, `loop`, `fn`, and `recur` are all special forms as well.
 You can see why - they don't get evaluated in the same way as functions.

-So, when Clojure evaluates a list data structure, it calls a function or a special form.
+When Clojure evaluates a list data structure, it calls a function or a special form.
 It can also call macros, which we're now ready to learn about!

 ## Macros

-Macros actually behave very similarly to functions.
+Macros behave very similarly to functions.
 They take arguments and return a value, just like a function would.
 What makes them interesting and powerful is the way they fit in to the evaluation process.
 Let's look at an example:

 ```clojure
 (defmacro ignore-last-operand